 Memento Park is still located in Budapest.
 However, it’s well outside the city center in District XXII, about an hour’s commute on public transportation from District I.

 Unless you have a keen interest in Hungary’s communist period, then it isn’t a priority for most first-time visitors.
-Visit the park only if you’ve seen the city’s top tourist attractions and you have time left in Budapest.
+Visit this city park only if you’ve seen the top tourist attractions and you have enough time left in Budapest.

 Memento Park is an open-air museum with large statues dedicated to Hungary’s communist era.
 There are statues of popular communist figures like Marx, Lenin, and Engels, as well as several Hungarian communist leaders.